Inon Dan Kehati

 Holds a B.A in governance, diplomacy and strategy with expertise on Middle East studies at the IDC Hertzeliyah.

-Along with being secular, Inon views the Torah, the vision of the prophets of Israel and the Israeli Declaration of Independence as the main guidelines for just and righteous peace with the Palestinians and the rest of the people in the area.
+Along with being secular, Inon views the Torah, the vision of the prophets of Israel and the Israeli Declaration of Independence as the main guidelines for just and righteous peace with the Palestinians and the rest of the people in the Middle East.

 Activist For Jewish & Israel Rights